gecholabs/quickstart/ch3-scripting-languages.md

 **Pandas DataFrames**

 Pandas Dataframes revolutionized the Python workflow and were an R-killer for me.
-Beyond Dataframes, Pandas is THE most useful framework for analytics in Python.
+Beyond dataframes, I find Pandas is THE most useful framework for analytics in Python.
 A DataFrame can be conceptualized like a souped up Excel spreadsheet.
 You have a grid with rows and columns of data, except the cells can contain diverse of types of information, beyond a simple value, e.g. arrays, lists, dictionaries.
 A DataFrame consists of 3 keys components: the data, the index, and the columns.

-The definiative guide to Pandas is by the author of the package/concept Wes Mckinney

-There is a new 2nd edition available as of Sept 25, 2017.
-I can't recommend this book enough
+The definiative guide to Pandas is written by Wes Mckinney, the author of the package/concept.
+Here is a new 2nd edition available as of Sept 25, 2017.
+I can't recommend this book enough.

 ![](/assets/pandas.png)[Python for Data Analysis Book](http://wesmckinney.com/pages/book.html)